kwikius/quantracker/doc_src/osd/software_devel/dependencies_mk.rst

 You can also save the template root directory file "Sample-Dependencies.mk" as Dependencies.mk and edit the contents.

+The format to define a makefile-variable is simply

+VARIABLE = expression

+(`See here more info on GNU Make`_ )

 The following variables need to be defined. [#trailing]_

 TOOLCHAIN_PREFIX